preterag/pipecdn/docs/PIPE_NETWORK_DOCUMENTATION.md

 - Encrypt the file before uploading and decrypt after downloading
 - Store encryption parameters (salt, nonce) securely, but never store the password

-#### Best Practices
-1. **Retries and Backoff**
-   - Initial delay: 1000ms
-   - Max delay: 10000ms
+#### Retries and Backoff
+For robust applications, implement retry logic with exponential backoff:

+- Start with an initial delay (e.g., 1000ms)
+- Increase the delay for each retry (up to a maximum, e.g., 10000ms)
-   - Limit retries: 3
+- Limit the number of retries (e.g., 3)

-2. **Upload Considerations**
+#### Upload Considerations
-   - Use chunked uploads or streaming for large files
+- For large files, use chunked uploads or streaming to avoid memory issues
-   - Implement progress tracking
+- Consider adding progress tracking for better user experience
-   - Limit concurrent requests to avoid overwhelming the server
+- For batch operations, limit concurrent requests to avoid overwhelming the server

+This documentation provides the foundation for building applications that interact with the Pipe CDN API in any programming language.

 ## Future Development